Gyle/parrychris_OneHit_P2/README.md

  - slow motion on near hit
  - consider time it takes to fist to reach player
  - blocking too much means u can get stunned.
- - blocking means you can only move backwards.
-No jumping or forward movement.
+ - ~~blocking means you can only move backwards.
+No jumping or forward movement.~~
  - combo system ( player has strings )
  - maybe change one hit death system?
  - gun, strong but backfires player
  - duck high jabs
  - ~~timed block~~
  - small knockback on successful block
+ - controller support

 animations